Adenotonsillectomy is a procedure that involves the complete removal of the tonsils and adenoids.

 - Ice blocks, ice-cream and other cool items can alleviate pain in the first few days after surgery; and

 - A varied diet including some harder to swallow items (bread/meat/apples and whole fruit) speeds up the healing process by ‘cleaning’ the operation site.

 There are no restrictions on diet.
 Children are encouraged to drink as much as required, to avoid dehydration.
-Ice blocks are a good option as they are cold, have good calories and contain fluid.
+Ice blocks are a good option as they are soothing and help with hydration.

 If your child refuses solids but is maintaining good fluid intake, then this is acceptable.
 At least 80mls fluids per kilo body weight each day is recommended.

-Please contact Dr Morrissey if your child is not drinking or eating enough.
+Please contact our Practice if your child is not drinking or eating enough.
 They may need to be re-admitted to hospital for intravenous fluids.

 In certain circumstances, children may be prescribed antibiotics following surgery.
 Please take as instructed if advised.
 For most children, antibiotics will not be necessary.

 It is common to have a mild fever for the first 24-48hrs after the operation.
-Please call Dr Morrissey’s rooms or see your GP if there is a persistent fever greater than 38.5°C.
+Please call our Practice or see your GP if there is a persistent fever greater than 38.5°C.